Top 3 Tips to Keep the Holidays Stress-Free for Your Pets

-1) Maintain Routines
+1) Maintain Their Daily Routines

-2) Exercise Their Mind & Body
+2) Exercise Your Dogs Mind and Body

-Try your best to get in a good game of fetch or toy playtime to tire out that pup’s body.
-Alternatively, you can tire out your dog’s brain: this can be just as helpful as tiring out their body.
+Try your best to get in a good game of fetch or toy playtime to tire out your pup.
+Alternatively, you can tire out your dog’s brain, which is just as helpful as tiring out their body.
 A walk that is full of new scents and sounds is a double-whammy: brain work and body work!
 Plus, a walk may help YOU clear your brain and recharge.

 3) Create a “Safe Spot”

 Get them used to making this room their safety zone by giving them food or treats in the room.
 When you have guests, your pet will be safe and secure in a room of their own and can snooze away happily.
 Maybe turn on a low fan, or a radio on low volume to help drown out any unusual sounds from the rest of the house.
-Add in any one of these Raw Dog Beef Chews and your dog will be in heaven!

 P.S. - Don't Forget a Gift for Fido!